 Each summer for the past 8 years we have hosted skill camps for the less experienced riders who want to build their handling skills.
 This year we are adding race oriented camps for middle and high school racers in NICA.
 Our camps are held on the Nationals trails on the Lees-McRae campus in Banner Elk as well as enjoying a number of our local trails, including the private trails we have been developing on the Holston Camp property.

 Kids of all ages are invited to join in.
 With ride leaders from all around the area, including Doug Owen former National Champion coach from Lees-McRae college, Alan Sparks, the National Champion Head Coach of the King University Cycling Team.
-Ashley Laws, Beech Mountain, mountain patrol and ski patrol, Matthew Owen four year down hill instructor and head camp instructor for the last 8 years.
+Matthew Owen four year down hill instructor and head camp instructor for the last 8 years.
 We also welcome a number of local college cyclist and local shredders to join and help teach our campers on how to handle their bikes in all type of trail environments.
 This year we again welcome Sheri Cole to our camps.
 Sheri is a PMBIA certified coach as well as a local NICA coach from Science Hill high school.
 For the fourth year Melissa Cooper, a professional racer from NC, will join us and share with us her experiences from racing all over the USA.
 This year we are excited to announce a former camp attendee, now a member of the Lees-McRae college cycling team, Sam Morrison will be joining us as a coach.

 In 2018 and 2019 we hosted the Velo Brew junior team from Florida to come improve their handling skills and experience climbing a 5500 foot tall mountain